alkreb/wolf-pack-tracker-au24/docs/api/packs-post.md

 layout: page
 ---

-# POST a wolf
+# POST a pack

-Add a pack to the pack tracker service.
+Add a pack to the wolf pack tracker service.

 ## URL